 An ear tag is a small metal clip with an individual number that may be stamped, stamped and painted, or etched.
-Stamped numbers may have 3 or 6 digits.
+Stamped numbers may have three or six digits.
 The 6-digit numbers extend on both sides of the clip.
-Laser etched digits are more compressed than stamped numbers, so that more characters can fit on each side of the tag.
-Metal tags are preferred over plastic tags because they are more durable and less prone to chewing by cage mates.
-Nevertheless, the tag can be lost during grooming, fighting or even infection of the site.
+Laser-etched digits are more compressed than stamped numbers, so that more characters can fit on each side of the tag.
+Metal tags are preferred over plastic tags because they are more durable and less prone to chewing by cage-mates.
+Nevertheless, the tag can be lost during grooming, fighting, or even infection of the site.

 The ear tag has a sharp point.
 When the tag is pressed by the applicator, the tag point is pushed through both the ear and the hole side of the tag.
 Practice first on a tag to be sure that you can place it properly in the applicator.
 Note that the hole side of the tag is held flat against the jaw of the applicator that has the larger indentation.
 When placed correctly in the applicator, the tag point is bent, or crimped, as it passes through the hole.